SalvatoreFiengo/myecommerce/README.md

     - EMAIL_ADDRESS, EMAIL PASSWOD, to provide email when resetting passwords
     - SECRET_KEY, Django secret key
-    - STRIPE_PUBLISHABLE, STRIPE_SECRET, stripe publishable and secret keys to get access to stripe apis This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+    - STRIPE_PUBLISHABLE, STRIPE_SECRET, stripe publishable and secret keys to get access to stripe apis Worth to mention I used a virtual environment to install dependencies and run application locally Virtual environment named virtual

-To run the project locally: python manage.py runserver
+To access Virtual environment: source virtual/scripts/activate Then to run the project locally: python manage.py runserver

 ## Credits
 Many thanks to: